 - One of my favorite ways to use it is in this harissa chicken recipe.
 But it’s also great to season fish, fish kofta, or vegetables for grilling or baking.
 I also love the heat it brings to my Chicken Kofta Kebabs with Garlic-Mint Yogurt.

-- Stir it in your hummus to add a kick or as a topping to your chicken kofta or lamb burger in place of Tzatziki.
+- Stir it into hummus or aioli to add a kick or as a topping to your chicken kofta or lamb burger in place of Tzatziki.

 - Use on scrambled eggs just like hot sauce, or whisk it into your Tunisian-style frittata.